MLHale/eyestream/README.md

 * Django channels (https://github.com/django/channels)
 * Docker (https://www.docker.com)

-> Please note that Eyestream is written for Python 2 and has not tested for Python 3.
+> Please note that Eyestream is written for Python 2 and has not been tested for Python 3.

 ## Installation
 ### Hardware